Engee documentation

 Details

 Specify the phase shift as a scalar or vector with an integer value.
-Only integer data types are allowed, including fixed-point and zero-length fraction data types.
-When you specify a phase shift with this parameter, it must be a scalar or vector with the same dimensionality as the phase increment.
-Scalars are expanded into a vector with the same dimensionality as the phase increment.
-Each element of the phase shift vector is applied to a different input channel, so the length of the vector determines the number of output channels.
+Only integer data types are allowed, including fixed-point and zero-fraction data types.
+When you specify the phase shift using this parameter, it must be a scalar or vector with the same dimension as the phase increment.
+Scalars are expanded into a vector with the same dimension as the phase increment.
+Each element of the phase shift vector is applied to a separate input channel, so the length of the vector determines the number of output channels.

 Dependencies

-To use this parameter, set the Phase offset source parameter to Specify via dialog.
+To use this parameter, set for the parameter Phase offset source meaning Specify via dialog.

 Default value